 Criminal Justice Bachelor's Degree Overview

-Police work.
+Law enforcement.
+Probation and parole.
 Forensics.
 Corrections.
 Law.
 UToledo’s criminal justice majors in the College of Health and Human Services learn how society grapples with crime and punishment.
-The criminal justice bachelor’s degree program covers all aspects of criminal justice from criminal investigation to social justice and victims’ rights.
-Undergraduates are well prepared for careers or further graduate study in sociology, social work, law enforcement, corrections, community service and related fields.
+The criminal justice bachelor’s degree program covers all aspects of criminal justice from criminal investigation to social justice.
+Undergraduates are well prepared for careers or further graduate study in sociology, criminology, social work, law enforcement, corrections, community service and related fields.

 Criminal Justice Bachelor's Degree Highlights